djpasseyjr/SideProjects/README.md

 I'm developing a model that will help people think of gift ideas.
 This notebook contains my psycology research about what makes a good gift as well as a webscraper that retrieves amazon wishlist data.

+### SignLanguge.ipynb

+Using a dataset of sign language numbers, I created SVM and neural networks models to predict which sign corresponds with which number.

 ### articlesWebsite

 I made a website to share the most interesting articles I've read.
 This directory contains all of the files behind [articles.djpassey.com]([https//:articles.djpassey.com).
 In order to better understand web programming, I wrote them all myself.
 You can read about why I made the webpage [here](https://articles.djpassey.com/).